 The stalemate puts Campbell in a potentially precarious position.
 It may be forced to decide between selling its Arnott’s business below its desired price, or abandoning the sale process altogether.
 Campbell put the unit and its fresh food brands up for sale last year, to help pay down debt left in the wake its $6.2-billion purchase of pretzel and chip company Snyder’s-Lance.
 As part of those efforts, it has also been selling its Bolthouse Farms business.
 That deal has likewise not yet reached a conclusion.

 The impasse also throws into question an argument put forward by activist fund Third Point, which previously stated the company is better off split than together.
-Campbell in November reached a truce
+Campbell in November reached a truce with the fund that included board turnover, after Third Point ran a campaign that lambasted the soup company for a string of quarterly misses.

 In December, Campbell named new CEO Mark Clouse, who spent 20 years at Mondelez and its predecessor Kraft Foods.